Much of the fighting of the Pacific War took place

 tropical rain forests.

 The most troublesome tropical disease was malaria, which infected 80% of the soldiers of some U.S. units stationed in the South Pacific.
 The Japanese fought malaria with quinine seized from Java; the Americans used atabrine, a synthetic antimalarial drug.
-Neither cured the disease once it was contracted, but they could help prevent infection and reduce the severity of symptoms.
-The best solution, from the Allied perspective, came with the introduction of the wonder pesticide DDT, which eliminated the carrier mosquitoes.
-After the war, DDT would drastically reduce malaria rates around the world, only to be abandoned as an environmental threat — after which malaria rates would rebound equally drastically.
+The best solution to malaria, from the Allied perspective, was the wonder pesticide DDT, which eliminated the carrier mosquitoes.
+After the war, DDT would drastically reduce malaria rates around the world, only to be abandoned as an environmental threat — after which malaria rates would rebound drastically.

 Although all jungle was characterized by abundant vegetation and high rainfall, the underlying terrain was highly variable.
 In flat regions like most of Sumatra or the New Guinea coast, poor drainage produced vast swamps that multiplied the misery of the troops.
 Terrain suitable for airfield construction existed only where fossil riverbeds of sand or gravel washed down from higher terrain provided a more stable base.
 Such terrain was particularly suitable for the growth of kunai grass, which was both a useful marker and a noisome hindrance to development: The very tall leaves (up to 10 feet or 3 meters) had razor-sharp edges.
 Where drainage was better, as in the rougher terrain characterizing most of the Solomon Islands, the soil was laterite, a kind of heavily leached soil poor in clay that often made an acceptable base for construction.
 Jungle was also found overlying fossil coral reefs, which hindered entrenchment and whose rough surface quickly destroyed foot gear.
 Ironically, while fossil reefs were impervious to entrenching tools, they were riddled with caves that were excellent as the basis of more elaborate field works constructed using heavier equipment, and the Japanese built almost impenetrable fortifications in places like Biak and Peleliu.